Juxz/balena-homeassistant/README.md

 This repo contains a simple homeassistant container for Balena Cloud platform.

-Guidelines :
+## Guidelines

-1- Create an account on https://www.balena.io/cloud
+1- Create an account on <https://www.balena.io/cloud>
-2- Setup a new balena application and environment variables 3- Flash your raspberrypi3 SD card with a generated image 4- Edit and push this repo to your balena application
+2- Setup a new balena application and environment variables 3- Flash your raspberrypi4 SD card with a Balena generated image 4- Edit and push this repo to your balena application

-Limitations :
+## Limitations

 1- This repo is tailored for raspberrypi4 (arm64) platform.
 If you want to use it on any other SBC supported by Belena Cloud, you have to edit Dockerfile.template
 2- All services rely on local storage.
 I plan to add cloud/remote persistent storage for increased reliability